 Milk Duds: Join other youth 7 years of age and older for an on-the-farm experience!
 Members will tour a working dairy farm, learn how to care for newborn calves, chart the health of an identified calf, gain an appreciation for agriculture, learn about dairy products, current events in the dairy industry and more!
 Opportunity for youth to lease a calf for show at the 4-H Youth Fair and additional tours.
 Contact Stephanie Gumaer, firstname.lastname@example.org for more information.

-Namaste Friends: is a general interest club with current members between the ages of 5 and 12 years old.
+Namaste Friends: is a general interest club with current members between the ages of 5 and 15 years old.
 They cover a variety a topic areas at general monthly meetings and encourage older members to pursue topics that interest them in-depth either working independently, through supplemental small group meetings, or with other members and clubs in the county.
-The club meets at the Namaste Montessori Elementary School in Jacksonville one Wednesday afternoon a month in addition to other special scheduled project meetings.
+The club meets at the Namaste Montessori Elementary School in Jacksonville.
 Project areas they have explored include Plant Sciences, Bats, Sewing, Electricity, Fishing, Public Presentations, Pottery, Embryology, Goats, Bike Safety, Native Birds, Pond Life, and more.
 The group studies "Entrepreneurship" and run their own micro businesses.
 Namaste Friends is currently looking for adults interested in becoming special project leaders or general co-leaders.
 We are sorry, but this club is fully enrolled this year.
 Please contact Bridgid Beames, email@example.com for more information.

 NOTE: Contact clubs for membership fees information.